Fanny Cradock: Final years

-Fanny and Johnnie Cradock spent their final years living at Bexhill on Sea, East Sussex.
-They became regulars on the chat show circuit, and also appeared on programmes such as The Generation Game and Blankety Blank.
+Fanny and Johnnie Cradock spent their final years living at Bexhill-on-Sea, East Sussex.
+They became regulars on the chat show circuit, and appeared on programmes such as The Generation Game and Blankety Blank.
 Fanny appeared alone on Wogan, Parkinson and TV-am.
-When she appeared on the television chat show Parkinson with Danny La Rue and it was revealed to her that La Rue was actually a female impersonator, she stormed off the set.
-Her final BBC appearance and her final television appearance was in early 1988 on Windmill presented by Chris Serle.
+Her final BBC appearance and her final television appearance was in early 1988 on Windmill, presented by Chris Serle.